How Big Do American Staffordshire Terriers Get? Size & Growth Guide

 Many experienced American Staffordshire Terrier owners recommend dog sports like agility, flyball, or nosework to channel their energy productively.

 The connection between enrichment and behavior is well-documented in veterinary behavioral science.
-A American Staffordshire Terrier without adequate mental engagement will find ways to occupy itself — and owners rarely appreciate the results.
+An American Staffordshire Terrier without adequate mental engagement will find ways to occupy itself — and owners rarely appreciate the results.
 Invest in variety: rotate toys on a weekly cycle, introduce new textures and objects, and provide opportunities for species-appropriate problem-solving.

 When They Stop Growing